 Efficient energy use not only benefits your wallet but also the Earth.
 The less energy being used by utilizing better energy control through smart buildings, the less chemicals being released into the air, the healthier our planet will be.
 Thank you, to anyone who owns, manages, or works in a smart building.
 You are helping to save the environment with technology whether you know it or not.

 According to We Are More's lead electrical contractor, Ola Shaw, there are only three.
 Triad, Sonos, and Bose-- "those are really the only ones I recommend."
 Why?
-They all have the same things in common which are contrary to other speakers; quality, longevity, they're all easy to install, they don't mess up the visual of your theater (hidden easily) and easy to use.
+They all have the same things in common which are contrary to other speakers; quality, longevity, they're all easy to install, they enhance the audio, they don't mess up the visual of your theater (hidden easily) and they're easy to use.
 When paired with Control4, a home automation system, any of these speakers take home theater to another level.

 Triad speakers have a rich sound and come in a wide range of sizes.
 They're recognized for giving out the "most beautiful sound you will ever see."
 Trippy right?
 Besides their great sound, they also are subject to customization.
 A quote I took away from the Triad speakers website states, "Beauty is in the eye.
 The ear.
 And even the soul.
 It is sound you don't just hear, but feel.
 Sound that inspires and moves you.
 Sound you love."
 A good motto for all three of these speaker brands.